PROFESSIONAL CLINICAL TRAINING

 In their second and third years of the program, students complete at least 800 hours of practicum training each year in a variety of community settings such as medical centers, inpatient mental health facilities, drug and alcohol treatment programs, residential or day programs, community mental health centers, and outpatient clinics.
 Students assume a greater degree of clinical responsibility for assessment and intervention while being closely supervised at a level appropriate to the students’ training and abilities.

 Our Psychological Services Center is one of the practicum options for students interested in community mental health.
-We also offer specialized training in pediatric neurodevelopmental assessment through our on campus Neurodevelopment Assessment Clinic.
 Students typically receive a minimum of 1900 hours of clinical training prior to internship.

 Tenika Jackson, PsyD